 We did not add before the cook.
 We chose to add it at the end of the process like acids and flavors to minimize pH fluctuation.
-Order of addition is a variable we intend to evaluate further in 2022
+Order of addition is a variable we intend to evaluate further.

 We have limited data on pH during the cook with Pecmate.
 This is something we plan to look at more closely with future tests.
 Please sign up on our mailing list to be among the first updated!